chris-allones/tidytuesday/20200922/Himalayan.md

 exploring this data.
 The [second part](https://www.alexcookson.com/post/how-dangerous-is-climbing-mount-everest/) of this post looks at Everest expeditions and the dangers faced by climbers there.
-In the conclusion to this post, he notes a few other questions that could be explored using this data, namely:
+In the conclusion to the post, he notes a few other questions that could be explored using this data, namely:

 >   - What is the composition of expeditions?
 For example, how big do